django/deps/draft/email-providers.md

 been updated.
 See [*Third-party compatibility*](#third-party-compatibility).

+### `InvalidEmailProvider`

+The new `django.core.mail.InvalidEmailProvider` error is a subclass of `ImproperlyConfigured`.
+It is raised to report problems in `EMAIL_PROVIDERS` configuration.

+(It is analagous to `InvalidCacheBackendError`, `InvalidStorageError`, `InvalidTaskBackend`, and `InvalidTemplateEngineError`.
+Omitting "error" in the name is consistent with `ImproperlyConfigured` and follows the lead of the most recent addition, `InvalidTaskBackend`.)

 ### `using` argument to send functions

 The django.core.mail APIs which send mail accept a new `using` keyword-only